Ss081994/minikube-dct/README.md

     --cert server.crt
  ```

-5. Update the /etc/hosts file to update the hostname
+5. Update the /etc/hosts file to update the hostname (optional)

 <!-- USAGE EXAMPLES -->